 After 22 years working in the media industry, Scott made the decision to follow a more personal, meaningful path by officially launching Scott Farrell Photography in March of 2012.
-His scope of work covers everything from landscapes, nature, and rural and urban scenes to architectural, abstract and macro photography.
+His scope of work covers everything from landscapes, nature, rural and urban scenes to architectural and abstract photography.

 A marketing major from Fairleigh Dickinson University, his first cognizant introduction to the power of photography came from a high school Humanities class writing assignment about Dorothea Lange, Walker Evans and the FSA.
 The project had a profound influence that lead to his development as a photographer.

 “Each time I look through the viewfinder to capture an image I try to imagine how photographers Dorothea Lange, Walker Evans, or Ansel Adams might have seen the frame.
 I also contemplate how painters Andrew Wyeth, Winslow Homer and J.M.W.
 Turner might have interpreted a particular scene with regard to texture, tone, composition and lighting.
 These influences are omnipresent as inspiration and fountainheads of my appreciation for the art of photography.”